SEAMOR-Marine/docs/docs/Serial_Gripper_API.md

 | 0x1A     |                0x83                 | 0x02           | 0xB0    | 0xF6    |

 !!!
 NOTE
-     This assumes the message is recieved and passes CRC validation.
+     This assumes the message is received and passes CRC validation.
 The exception response indicates the data address range is invalid.

 <p align="center">
    <br>